 For more mature security teams, there is additional information that can be linked together to provide additional insight.
 This could include:

 Effective incident reporting is generally a tradeoff between ease of use and depth of data submitted.
-If your incident management program is still in the early stages, start your incident tracking as simple as possible.
+If your incident management program is still in the early stages, start your incident tracking as simply as possible.
 The more information required from users, the more likely it is that mistakes will be made.
 Start with the information you need reporting and the data required to adequately address incidents.
 If you find gaps, add more steps.